IBMStreams/pypi.streamsx.hdfs/README.md

 This test requires STREAMS_INSTALL set and a running Streams instance.

-Required envionment variable `STREAMS_HDFS_TOOLKIT` for the `com.ibm.streamsx.hdfs` toolkit location: and envionment variable `HDFS_SITE_XML' for the HDFS configuration xml file core.site.xml This test copies the HDFS configiration file 'core.site.xml' in etc directory and perform the following tests.
+Required environment variable `STREAMS_HDFS_TOOLKIT` for the `com.ibm.streamsx.hdfs` toolkit location: and environment variable `HDFS_SITE_XML' for the HDFS configuration xml file core.site.xml This test copies the HDFS configiration file 'core.site.xml' in etc directory and perform the following tests.

-1- The standart operator Beacon generates 1000 lines 2- HdfsFileSink writes every 100 lines produced by Beacon operator in a new file in 'pytest' (sample41.txt, sample42.txt, ...)
+- The standard operator `Beacon` generates 1000 lines.
+- The `HdfsFileSink` opeartor writes every 100 lines produced by Beacon operator in a new file in 'pytest' (sample41.txt, sample42.txt, ...)
-3- HdfsDirectoryScan scans the directory 'pytest' and delivers HDFS file names in output port.
+- The `HdfsDirectoryScan` operator scans the directory `pytest` and delivers HDFS file names in output port.
-4- HdfsFileSource reads HDFS files in directory 'pytest' deliverd by HdfsDirectoryScan and returns the lines of files in output port.
+- The `HdfsFileSource` operator reads HDFS files in directory `pytest` deliverd by HdfsDirectoryScan and returns the lines of files in output port.
-5- HdfsDirectoryScan scans the directory 'pytest' and delivers HDFS file names in output port.
+- The `HdfsDirectoryScan` operator scans the directory `pytest` and delivers HDFS file names in output port.
-6- HdfsFileCopy copies HDFS files from directory 'pytest' deliverd by HdfsDirectoryScan into local directory '/tmp'
+- The `HdfsFileCopy` operator copies HDFS files from directory 'pytest' deliverd by HdfsDirectoryScan into local directory `/tmp/`

 ```